shellrider-games/simple-vader-app/README.md

 # simple-vader-app
+Personal experiment.
-Personal experiment. implementation of a webapp that uses VADER for sentiment analysis.
+Implementation of a webapp that uses VADER for sentiment analysis.